Hungarian scientists aim for prototype of cancer surgery device

 This allows analysis of the sample tissue on the spot in less than a second.
 Under normal circumstances, surgeons need to send off samples to a laboratory for analysis, and it takes about an hour in Hungary to get the result, Takats said.

-"At the moment we are able to produce not only the mass spectrometry information within about half a second, but also analyse it and identify the kind of tumour on which the surgeon is operating," Takats said.
+"At the moment we are able to produce not only the mass spectrometry information within about half a second, but also analyze it and identify the kind of tumor on which the surgeon is operating," Takats said.
 "This whole process can be done in 0.7 second at the moment."

 MediMass Chief Executive Akos Tallos declined to say how much Waters had paid for the assets, which include patent applications, software, databases and REIMS expertise.